 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, and nutritional supplements, you are taking.
 Be sure to mention any of the following: antihistamines; barbiturates such as phenobarbital (Luminal); cimetidine (Tagamet); digoxin (Lanoxin); disulfiram (Antabuse); fluoxetine (Prozac); fluvoxamine (Luvox); isoniazid (Laniazid, in Rifamate, in Rifater); ketoconazole; medications for anxiety, depression, mental illness, seizures, Parkinson’s disease, asthma, colds, or allergies; metoprolol (Lopressor, Toprol XL); monoamine oxidase (MAO) inhibitors including isocarboxazid (Marplan), linezolid (Zyvox), methylene blue, phenelzine (Nardil), selegiline (Eldepryl, Emsam, Zelapar), and tranylcypromine (Parnate); muscle relaxants; phenothiazine medications for mental illness or nausea such as chlorpromazine, fluphenazine, prochlorperazine (Compro, Procomp), and promethazine (Promethegan); omeprazole (Prilosec); probenecid (Probalan, in Col-Probenecid); propranolol (Hemangeol, Inderal, Innopran); ranitidine (Zantac); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); sedatives; sleeping pills; theophylline (Elixophyllin, Theo 24, Theochron); tranquilizers; or valproic acid (Depakene).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have myasthenia gravis (a disorder of the nervous system that causes muscle weakness), sleep apnea (condition in which a person briefly stops breathing many times during the night), or lung or liver disease.
-Also, tell your doctor if you have narrow angle glaucoma (a serious eye condition that may cause loss of vision.
+- tell your doctor if you have myasthenia gravis (a disorder of the nervous system that causes muscle weakness), sleep apnea (a condition in which a person briefly stops breathing many times during the night), or lung or liver disease.
+Also, tell your doctor if you have narrow-angle glaucoma (a serious eye condition that may cause loss of vision.
 Your doctor will probably tell you not to take diazepam.
 Diazepam should not be used in infants younger than 6 months of age.

-- tell your doctor if you drink or have ever drunk large amounts of alcohol, use or have ever used street drugs, or have overused prescription medications.
-Also, tell your doctor if you have or have ever had open-angle glaucoma (increase in internal eye pressure that damages the optic nerve); depression or other mental illness; seizures; or heart disease.
+- tell your doctor if you drink or have drunk large amounts of alcohol, use or have used street drugs, or overused prescription medications.
+Also, tell your doctor if you have ever had open-angle glaucoma (increased internal eye pressure that damages the optic nerve); depression or other mental illness; seizures; or heart disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking diazepam, call your doctor immediately.